-As Hagoth sailed north to a place his people were “never heard from again”; and as it took 3.5 years to gather the people together for the final Jaredite and Nephite battles; the neighboring nation of Ontario, Canada abounds with Book of Mormon evidence.
+As Hagoth sailed north to a place his people were “never heard from again”; the neighboring nation of Ontario, Canada abounds with Book of Mormon evidence.

 J. V. Wright, Ontario Prehistory, 1972, p.
 8. Culture Chart.